BarisTekir/cv-project-app/README.md

 # Client Manager - CRUD App (Spring Boot)

 This is a simple CRUD application written in Java using Spring Boot.
-The app allows you to manage clients: create, read, update, and delete.
+The app allows you to manage clients: create, read, update and delete.
 The data is stored in MySQL database.

 ## Features